ztlevi/ML_101/ML_Questions.md

 min_{\theta}C\sum_{i=1}^m[y^icost_1(\theta^Tx^i)+(1-y^i)cost_0(\theta^Tx^i)] + \frac{1}{2}\sum_{j=1}^n\theta_j^2
 $

-- Can perform linear, nonlinear, or outlier detection (unsupervised)
+- Can perform linear, nonlinear, or outlier detection (unsupervised) depending on the kernel funciton
 - Large margin classifier: using SVM we not only have a decision boundary, but want the boundary to be as far from the closest training point as possible

 - (Optional): Why Large margin classifier?
 Let's say a linear svm.
 If you take a look at the cost function, in order to minimize the cost, the inner product of $\theta^Tx$ need to be greater than 1 or less than -1.
 In this case, if $\theta$ is not the perfect decision boundary, it will have larger cost.